 |Service||Testing service of an app online and offline|

 - Emulators vs Real device

-Real devices are stronger and steadier, they provide true User Experience (UX) and offer the tester to test the real time scenarios.
+Real devices are stronger and steadier, they provide true User Experience (UX) and offer the tester to test the real-time scenarios.
 Real devices are costly as compared to the emulator.
-The cost of obtaining and managing the real device with logistics are high.
+The cost of obtaining and managing the real device with logistics is high.
 The cost of buying around 12 devices can cost around $270-$400 each and this alone can quickly drain out your budget.